 University of Pennsylvania September, 2001 (Effective as of 1/02)

-The mission of the Engineering School's (SEAS) Code of Ethics ("Code") is to promote the growth of ethically responsible students and future professionals in engineering and other fields through adherence to the highest standards of academic integrity and overall ethical conduct, to develop a sense of individual responsibility on the part of each member of the SEAS community to participate actively in maintaining such standards, to foster an environment of honor and trust within the SEAS community, and to engender respect for the ethical standards of the engineering graduate.
-Fulfilling this mission is a collective responsibility of the members of the SEAS community.
-Striving for adherence to high standards of ethics will enhance the quality of the SEAS experience, will enrich the image of SEAS and strengthen the equity associated with the SEAS degree, and will reinforce the societal norms of moral responsibility.
+The mission of the Engineering School's Code of Ethics ("Code") is to promote the growth of ethically responsible students and future professionals in engineering and other fields through adherence to the highest standards of academic integrity and overall ethical conduct, to develop a sense of individual responsibility on the part of each member of the Penn Engineering community to participate actively in maintaining such standards, to foster an environment of honor and trust within the Penn Engineering community, and to engender respect for the ethical standards of the engineering graduate.
+Fulfilling this mission is a collective responsibility of the members of the Penn Engineering community.
+Striving for adherence to high standards of ethics will enhance the quality of the Penn Engineering experience, will enrich the image of Penn Engineering and strengthen the equity associated with the Penn Engineering degree, and will reinforce the societal norms of moral responsibility.

-While representing himself or herself as a member of the SEAS community, the SEAS student will maintain the highest standards of honesty and integrity.
+While representing himself or herself as a member of the Penn Engineering community, the Penn Engineering student will maintain the highest standards of honesty and integrity.
 The student will strive for these standards in his or her representations, academic pursuits, and respect for the property and individual rights of others; will uphold the specific principles described in the Code; and will actively support the Code.
-Standing in the SEAS community will be subject to adherence to these basic principles of ethics.
+Standing in the Penn Engineering community will be subject to adherence to these basic principles of ethics.

 In addition to this Code, all students are expected to know fully the University's Code of Conduct and Code of Academic Integrity.
-Likewise, the SEAS student is expected to read and understand the following professional codes of ethics:
+Likewise, the Penn Engineering student is expected to read and understand the following professional codes of ethics: